Skip to Content

 using thermal blankets

-You’ll want to secure these frost protection covers before temperatures drop, ensuring edges stay anchored with soil or weights.
+You’ll secure these thermal protection covers before cold snaps, anchoring edges with soil or stones.

-Remove blankets during sunny days to prevent overheating your protected plants.
+Remove winter wraps during sunny periods to prevent overheating.

 Choosing Insulating Plant Covers